antvis/G6/docs/manual/advanced/create-node-group.en.md

 ```

 ### groupType
 groupType is a string indicating the type of the Node Group.
-Options `'circle'` 和 `'rect'`, and `'circle'` by default.
+Options `'circle'` and `'rect'`. `'circle'` by default.

 The reuslt of **groupType: `'circle'`**<br />